matthewcpaul/mcp/_work/opentable-automated-guest-tags.md

 At this point, I was ready to put this in front of some customers.
 Here’s what we learned through some rapid usability research:
 - Editing the configuration of tag is rare, so while there needed to be a way to do edit, it didn’t need so much attention at the top level
 - The first step in the configurion flow felt a little bland, and it lacked guidance to help the user move through the form fields
+- Out of the 7 pre-defined Tag Types (that we launched with for MVP), users didn’t know what they were or when to use which one—so I added an extra step in the configuration flow, and brought in brand elements and language to help educate the users without compromising agility
 - In step 2, the majority use case is to have all restauarants selected by default; and overall there was too much redundancy of information across the whole flow

 </div>